Darsh-A/Onlyfans18-/Biology/BIO101/Cellular Biology/Cell-Cell Interactions New.md

 title: Signal Transduction Pathways
 color: 240,180,68
-- The molecules that relay a signal from receptor to responses
+- The molecules that relay a signal from receptor to responses are mostly proteins.
+- Like falling sequential dominoes, the receptor activates another protein, which activates another, and so on, until the protein producing the response is activated.
+- At each step